alexeu1994/opensearch-prometheus-exporter/README.md

 ## Build from Source

-To build the plugin you need JDK 17:
+To build the plugin you need JDK 21:

 ```
-./gradlew clean build
+./gradlew clean build  -x yamlRestTest -x integTes
 ```
 If you have doubts about the system requirements, please check the [CI.yml](.github/workflows/CI.yml) file for more information.